Metastability for the contact process on the preferential attachment graph: Introduction

 The contact process is one of the most studied interacting particle systems, see in particular Liggett's book \cite{L}, and is also often interpreted as a model to describing how a virus spreads in a network.
 Mathematically, it can be defined as follows: given a locally finite graph $G=(V,E)$ and $\lambda >0,$ the contact process on $G$ with infection rate $\lambda$ is a Markov process $(\xi_t)_{t\geq 0}$ on $\{0,1\}^V.$ Vertices of $V$ (also called sites) are regarded as individuals which are either infected (state $1$) or healthy (state $0$).
 By considering $\xi_t$ as a subset of $V$ via $\xi_t \equiv \{v: \xi_t(v)=1\},$ the transition rates are given by

 where $\textrm{deg}_{\xi_t}(v)$ denotes the number of edges between $v$ and other infected sites (Note that if $G$ is a simple graph, i.e. contains no multiple edges, then $\textrm{deg}_{\xi_t}(v)$ is just the number of infected neighbors of $v$ at time $t$).
 Given that $A \subset V,$ we denote by $(\xi_t^A)_{t \geq 0}$ the contact process with initial configuration $A$.
-If $A=\{v\}$ we simply write $(\xi^v_t)$.
+If $A=\{v\}$ we simply write $(\xi^v_t)_{t\geq 0}$.

 Originally the contact process was studied on integer lattices or homogeneous trees.
-More recently, probabilists started investigating this process on some families of random graphs like the Galton-Watson trees, configuration models, random regular graphs, and preferential attachment graphs, see for instance \cite{P, CD, CS, D, MVY, MV, BBCS1}.
+More recently, probabilists started investigating this process on some families of random graphs like the Galton-Watson trees, small world networks, configuration models, random regular graphs, and preferential attachment graphs, see for instance \cite{P, DJ, CD, CS, D, MVY, MV, BBCS1}.

 The preferential attachment graph (a definition will be given later) is well-known as a pattern of scale-free or social networks.
-Indeed, it not only explains the power-law degree sequence of a host in real world networks, but also reflects a wisdom that the rich get richer - the newbies are more likely to get acquainted with more famous people rather than a relatively unknown person.
-Therefore there has been great interest in this random graph as well as the processes occuring on it, including the contact process.
+Indeed, it not only shows the power-law degree sequence of a host in real world networks, but also reflects a wisdom that the rich get richer - the newbies are more likely to get acquainted with more famous people rather than a relatively unknown person.
+Therefore there has been great interest in this random graph as well as the processes occurring on it, including the contact process.
 In \cite{BBCS1}, by introducing a new representation of the graph, the authors proved a remarkable result which validated physicists predictions that the phase transition of the contact process occurs at $\lambda=0$.
-More precisely, they showed that there are positive constants $\theta$, $c$ and $C$, such that for all $\lambda >0$
+More precisely, they showed that there are positive constants $\theta$, $c$ and $C$, such that for all $\lambda$ small enough

 where $(\xi^u_t)$ is the contact process starting from a uniformly chosen vertex.